prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

 Currently, when managing inventory, store employees affix a price tag sticker on each grocery item in stock.
 And when a customer visits the checkout counter with their selected items, a checkout clerk uses a calculator to add product prices, calculate tax, and calculate the total amount due.

-Instead, the store owner describes a desired checkout process which involves a checkout clerk scanning each product's barcode to automatically lookup prices, perform tax and total calculations, and print a customer receipt.
+Instead, the store owner describes a desired checkout process which involves the checkout clerk scanning each product's barcode to automatically lookup prices, perform tax and total calculations, and print a customer receipt.
 To facilitate this process, the store owner has authorized the purchase of a few inexpensive barcode scanners, as well as checkout computers capable of running Python applications.

 The store owner says it would be "acceptable but not preferable" to manage the inventory of products via the application's source code, that it would be "better" to manage the inventory of products via a local CSV file stored on the checkout computer, and that it would be "ideal" to be able to manage the inventory of products via a centralized Google Sheet spreadsheet document.

-The store owner also says it would be "nice to have" a feature which collects customer email addresses and sends email receipts to the customer.
+The store owner also says it would be "nice to have" a feature which prompts the checkout clerk or the customer to input the customer's email address in order to send them a receipt via email.

 ## Instructions